shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

    ![](../media/lab-05/image34.png)

-3. From the top menu, select **Activities -Dataflow**.
+3. From the top menu, select **Activities -> Dataflow**.
 Dataflow activity is added to the design pane.

 4. With **Dataflow activity selected**, in the bottom pane select **General**.
 Let's give the activity a name and description.